The Legacy of Ile Ori Ogbe Egun

 • 2004-Ifalade is presented to the drums.
 Ceremony is officiated by Awo Ifasola Odunade, Oriate, Bata Player and Singer for the Orisa.

 • 2006-Following divinatory guidance, Ifalade travels to Atlanta, Georgia to undergo Itefa initiation.
-She spends 7 incredible days with the late, great Chief Kofi Zannu Medahochi (Ibae T'Orun), Ajubona Iyanifa Ifalola Omobola and mat brother, Awo Ifalowo.
+She spends 7 incredible days with the late, great Chief Kofi Zannu Medahochi (Ibae T'Orun), Ajubona Iyanifa Ifalola Omobola and mat brother, Awo Ifalowo (Ibae T'Orun).

 • 2007-Baba Sangotade is inducted as Chief Priest of Ile Ori Ogbe Egun in lieu of his dedicated service.
-He continues to serve at Ifalade's side as co-leader of Ile Ori.
+2017-Awo goea on extended sabbatical but continues to offer unwavering care and loyalty to Iyanifa and Ile Ori.

 • 2007-Ifalade and her student Iya Fasina Adelaja travel to New York for Ifalade's presentation at the African Spirituality Conference at Columbia University.
 Ifalade's essay, "Living with Dual Spirits," is selected for publication alongside Dr. Wade Nobles, Dr. Malidoma Some and other spiritual and cultural icons.
-Presenters of the conference include epic leaders in African Spirituality such as Ra Un Nefer Amen, Dr. Henry Frank, Dr. Ben and other luminaries.
+Presenters of the conference include epic leaders in African Spirituality such as Ra Un Nefer Amen, Dr. Henry Frank, Dr. Ben, Prof. James Small and other ATR luminaries.

 • 2008-Ifalade produces the World Pride & Power Conference with keynote speaker Dr. Malidoma Some who conducts a healing ritual to restore Trans Gatekeepers to their rightful place in society.